calvinfroedge/codeigniter-payments/README.md

 2. By default, test api endpoints will be used.
 To enable production endpoints, change the mode in /config/payments.php from 'test' to 'production'.
 Note that if you are a Psigate customer, you must obtain your production endpoint from Psigate support.

-3. When you load gateways, th
+3. When you load gateways, the config can either be passed in the constructor or loaded from a config file.

 ## Gateway Support